DamiaV/Gadget-wikt.create-new-entry/README.md

 ## Local testing

-To test the gadget locally, run `npm run dev` the go to the address show in the terminal.
+To test the gadget locally, run `npm run dev` then go to the address show in the terminal.

 ## Syncing with the wiki